1. Home/

 AI Governance refers to the totality of all structures, processes, policies, and control mechanisms that govern the responsible use of artificial intelligence within an organization.
 An AI Governance Framework provides the systematic structure within which AI systems are developed, deployed, and monitored.The need for such a framework arises from several factors: First, the EU AI Act has imposed binding regulatory requirements since

 7 percent of global annual turnover.
-Second, AI systems carry specific risks such as algorithmic discrimination, lack of transparency in decision-making, and data protection violations, which remain uncontrolled without structured governance.Third, stakeholders — from customers to investors to regulatory authorities — increasingly expect evidence of responsible AI use.
+Second, AI systems carry specific risks such as algorithmic discrimination, lack of transparency in decision-making, and data protection violations — risks that remain uncontrolled without structured governance.Third, stakeholders — from customers and investors to regulatory authorities — increasingly expect evidence of responsible AI use.
 An AI Governance Framework delivers this evidence systematically.
 Fourth, good governance paradoxically enables faster innovation: when clear guardrails exist, teams can implement AI projects with less uncertainty and shorter approval cycles.For companies in the financial sector, there is the additional consideration that supervisory authorities such as BaFin and EBA have already formulated specific expectations regarding the use of AI — for example, in the context of credit decisions, anti-money laundering prevention, and algorithmic trading.
-An AI Governance Framework is therefore not an optional best practice, but a business-critical necessity for any organization that productively uses or plans to use AI.
+An AI Governance Framework is therefore not an optional best practice, but a business-critical necessity for any organization that uses or plans to use AI in production.

-How does AI Governance differ from classical IT governance and data governance?
+How does AI Governance differ from traditional IT governance and data governance?

 What international AI Governance frameworks and standards exist?

 The landscape of international AI Governance frameworks has evolved considerably in recent years.
-It is essential for companies to be aware of the relevant standards and to integrate them strategically into their governance structures.The NIST AI Risk Management Framework (AI RMF) from the US standards body is one of the most comprehensive frameworks.
-It structures AI risk management into four core functions: Govern, Map, Measure, and Manage.
-It is voluntary but has established itself as a de facto standard for many international companies.
+It is essential for companies to be aware of the relevant standards and to integrate them strategically into their governance structures.The NIST AI Risk Management Framework (AI RMF), published by the US standards body, is one of the most comprehensive frameworks available.
+It structures AI risk management around four core functions: Govern, Map, Measure, and Manage.
+While voluntary, it has established itself as a de facto standard for many international organizations.
 ISO/IEC

 42001 is the first international management system standard for artificial intelligence.
 Analogous to ISO 27001 for information security, it defines requirements for an AI management system and enables certification.The OECD AI Principles, adopted by more than

-40 countries, define five core principles for trustworthy AI: inclusive growth, human-centered values, transparency, robustness, and accountability.
+40 countries, define five core principles for trustworthy AI: inclusive growth, human-centered values, transparency, solidness, and accountability.
 The EU AI Act is the world's first binding AI regulation and classifies AI systems by risk level with corresponding obligations.In addition, sector-specific frameworks exist: in the financial sector, the Bank for International Settlements has formulated principles for the responsible use of AI.
-The EBA and ECB have published their own expectations regarding AI in banks.
-Singapore's MAS has created FEAT, a framework for Fairness, Ethics, Accountability, and Transparency in the financial sector.At ADVISORI, we integrate the relevant frameworks into a coherent AI Governance Framework tailored to your specific industry, jurisdiction, and company size.
-In doing so, we prioritize regulatory binding requirements and supplement them with best practices from voluntary standards.
+The EBA and ECB have published their own expectations regarding AI in banking.
+Singapore's MAS has created the FEAT framework for Fairness, Ethics, Accountability, and Transparency in the financial sector.At Advisori, we integrate the relevant frameworks into a coherent AI Governance Framework tailored to your specific industry, jurisdiction, and company size.
+We prioritize regulatory binding requirements and supplement them with best practices from voluntary standards.

 What does the EU AI Act mean in concrete terms for our AI Governance Framework?